mkutz/screenplay-workshop-parabank/README.md

 As you can see the browser opens, and the login is happening just like in [LoginTest].

+To make the code somewhat nicer, we can again create a static initializer for `loginWith`.

+// Create `loginWith` in [Login].

 We are still missing an essential part of a test: the verification.
 This we will address in the next part.

+#### Questions

+- Task objects…
+  -[ ] …perform an action and change their state in the process.
+  -[ ] …describe the actions that need to be performed by an Actor.
+- How is required data given to a Task?
+  -[ ] As parameters in its `performedBy` method.
+  -[ ] As private final fields.
+  -[ ] In a global util class.

-### Part 4: Asking Questions
+### Part 4: Answering Questions

+Welcome to part 4.

+→ Presentation at https://slides.com/mkutz/screenplay-design-pattern-course Answering Questions

 To finish our first screenplay, we need to answer the __question__ if our login was successful.

-So let's create another method in our [Actor] `seesThat` which takes an instance of the new [Question] interface.
+So let's create another method in our [Actor] `checks` which takes an instance of the new [Question] interface.

+Unlike a [Task] a [Question] should return us an answer.
+In case of our first [Question] "is the user logged in?", that answer is either yes or no.
+So the type of the answer is `Boolean`, but there will be Questions with other types of answers.
+Hence, we should use a generic return type.

-// Create `Actor.seesThat(Question)` in Actor
+// Create `<A> A checks(Question<A>)` in Actor
+// Let Idea create the `Question<A>` interface

-Similar to a [Task] being performed by an [Actor], a [Question] must be answered by one.
+Similar to a [Task] being performed by an [Actor], a [Question] must be __answered by__ one.
 So we create a method `answeredBy` taking an [Actor] as argument.

-// Add `answeredBy(Actor)` to the `Question` interface
+// Add `A answeredBy(Actor)` to the `Question` interface

-Unlike a [Task] a Question should return us an answer.
-In case of our first Question "is the user logged in?", that answer is either yes or no. So the type of the answer is `Boolean`, but there will be Questions with other types of answers, so let's use Java generics to make the return type of `answeredBy` and `seesThat` whatever the question requires.

-// Make `answeredBy` and `seesThat` return a generic type

 To implement our first [Question] "[LoggedIn]", we again need to use the actor's [BrowseTheWeb] ability and extract the WebDriver, then we can copy the code from the [HomePage]'s `isLoggedIn` method.

 // Implement `LoggedIn` and add code `HomePage.isLoggedIn` to its `answeredBy` method

-Again, we need to inline the locators, and we also generate `equals`, `hashCode` and `toString`.

-// Let Idea generate `equals`, `hashCode` and `toString`

 To make the code more readable, we will again add a static method to create an instance of [LoggedIn], named `loggedIn`.